Dale Bumpers College of Agricultural, Food and Life Sciences

 The Dale Bumpers College of Agricultural, Food and Life Sciences is composed of nine academic departments and the School of Human Environmental Sciences.
 The college offers both undergraduate and graduate level degrees.

 The Agricultural, Food and Life Sciences Building houses the Dean’s Office, the Department of Agricultural Education, Communications and Technology, and the Department of Animal Science and serves as the headquarters for the college academic functions.
 There are six other buildings on campus operated by the college including the Agriculture Building, Human Environmental Sciences Building, Rosen Center, Plant Science Building, Agricultural Annex, and the Center of Excellence for Poultry Science.
-Additionally, the Don Tyson Center for Agricultural Sciences, the Food Science Building, Altheimer Laboratory, Abernathy Agriscience and Technology Center, the Crop Science Research Center, the Pauline Whitaker Animal Science Arena, and the Dorothy E. King Equine Science facilities are located at the Research and Extension Center north of the main campus.
+Additionally, the Don Tyson Center for Agricultural Sciences, the Food Science Building, Altheimer Laboratory, Abernathy Agriscience and Technology Center, the Crop Science Research Center, the Pauline Whitaker Animal Science Arena, and the Dorothy E. King Equine Science, and the BioMass Building are located at the Research and Extension Center north of the main campus.
 These serve as additional teaching laboratories or classroom facilities.
-Also, the Jean Tyson Child Development Study Center is managed by the college to provide instructional training for the child development program.
+Also, the Jean Tyson Child Development Study Center is managed by the college to provide instructional training for the Birth to Kindergarten major and child life concentration.

 College Scholarships